 The Orthodox Church was one of the anchor stones of Greek identity during Turkish occupation.
 In modern times this has led to a unique attitude to religion in all spheres of life.
 In political life the mentioning of ‘God’ is almost a taboo in Britain, carrying an embarrassing taint with it.
 In the USA, however, it is practically obligatory and a president can happily mention that God talks to him and helps him make geopolitical decisions.
 To the Greek mind both these attitudes would seem strange.
 The Orthodox faith here is simply a given, informing and providing an undercurrent to everything else.
 To reject it is unfathomable and would involve turning your back on an essential part of what being Greek is; akin to an Englishman not supporting the national football team, or an American decrying the constitution.

 The Orthodox year is littered with observance and celebration.
-Each saint, down to the most parochial and minor, has his own festival; commemorated at churches dedicated to him, in villages he is patron of, and by people who share his name.
+Each saint, down to the most parochial and minor, has their own festival; commemorated at churches dedicated to them, in villages they are patron of, and by people who share their name.
 Even a fairly short journey through Greece is not unlikely to throw the traveller into the midst of one of these.
 One of these paneyiri, or ‘celebrations’, will always involve a church service, but they are more noticeable for their partying, with eating and drinking continuing in the village square until the early hours.

 This combination of religious festival with secular bacchanalia – wine, food, good company and dancing – also applies to the more universal celebrations of the Christian year.
 The most important of these, from the Orthodox perspective, is Easter; still far overshadowing the observance of Christmas, despite a recent influx of Western traditions.
 This makes a lot of sense, when looked at objectively.